GCBallesteros/quaternions/docs/workflows/check-current-position-of-a-satellite.md

 ```

 :::tip
-If you were following along with the previous workflow you migth want to start
+If you were following along with the previous workflow you might want to start
-your script with `reset()` which will return the state of the scene to the
+your script with [`reset()`](/dsl/overview/#app-state-is-maintained-across-script-executions) which will return the state of the scene to the
 default one.
 Having it up there is particularly useful when you are iterating
 over your script.
 :::